RENCI/apsviz-timeseriesdb-ingest/README.md

 /projects/ees/TDS/DataHarvesting/DAILY_HARVESTING/

+On Sterling using k8s the directory path is:

+/data/ast-run-harvester/

 It was generated using the software in the ADCIRC Support Tools (AST) repo, which can be downloaded from:

 https://github.com/RENCI/AST